vmcilwain/salted_rails_server/README.md

 ## Running the code

-Installing all states:
+### Installing all states:

 ```
 sudo salt-ssh -i '*' state.apply setup
 ```

+This takes a while and there aren't any status updates as things progress.
+Be patient!

-Installing an individual state:
+### Installing an individual state:

 ```
 sudo salt-ssh -i '*' state.apply state_file
 ```

-### States to chose from
+#### States to chose from

 * elasticsearch
 * mysql